 When most people think of supplements for eye health, lutein, zeaxanthin, or maybe even some other AREDS2 nutrients (zinc, vitamin C, vitamin E, etc.) come to mind.
-But there are other nutrients that, while perhaps a little less well-known, show a lot of promise in preserving vision and preventing/slowing the progression of certain eye diseases.
+But there are other nutrients that, while perhaps a little less well-known, show a lot of promise in supporting vision and eye health.
 One that’s receiving a lot of buzz lately is saffron.

 Saffron is nothing new.
 You’ve likely heard of it, perhaps because you’ve cooked with it.
 Grown in parts of Asia and Europe, saffron is one of the world’s most expensive spices—selling for an estimated $1,500 per pound.

 It’s harvested from saffron crocus, a purple flower that blooms for only about three weeks a year, in the fall.
 To produce a single gram requires about 150 flowers and a lot of labor, which explains its hefty price tag.
 But for foodies, it’s worth it as saffron adds a rich aromatic flavor to dishes that many find delicious.